stuycs-gh-classrooms/10-nextcs-p01-london-ostriches/README.md

 ### Necessary Features
 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

+- a grid of enemies that moves in sync
+- user controlled spaceship that fires bullets
+- projectiles that you fire at enemies and they fire at you
+- the ability to pause the game
+- the ability to reset the game
+- number of lives
+- higher levels if you destroy all the enemies
+- different types of enemies

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.